Sessions¶

 - backend-specific layout launchers

-- attach, status, monitoring, and persistence helpers
+- attach, status, and monitoring helpers

-Supported managers¶
+Supported Managers¶

 | Manager | Module path | What it manages |